 After enrolling in a Bachelor's degree program, you will be required to complete the StEOP requirements at the start of your studies.
 The StEOP requirements consists of certain courses that are outlined in the curriculum.
 If you take other academic courses before completing the required StEOP courses, you will only get limited academic credit.

 In order to be admitted to the Bachelor's degree program, you must fulfill the following requirements.

 - Hold general higher education entrance qualifications (such as an Austrian "Matura" diploma)

 - If your first language is not German, you will be required to submit proof of B2 level of language proficiency in German.

 Advanced Degrees at the JKU

 After completing your undergraduate degree, you can continue your education by pursuing an advanced degree:

-- Mentoring program: : JKU faculty members meet with newly enrolled students in small groups and provide tips and advice pertaining to studies.
+- Mentoring Program: Professors and other JKU faculty members meet in small groups with newly enrolled students provide tips and advice about studying in the program.

 - The JKU Young Scientists program in Physics: A comprehensive program for gifted school students in Upper Austria, aimed at AHS and BHS students.
 Students have a unique opportunity to attend physics workshops during the school year

 Learn more about studying Physics at the Linz Institute of Technology (LIT) at the JKU.
 Let students and professors tell you about everyday campus life and what other degree programs at the JKU are like.